Arc-Dream/cgi_samples/perl_api/README.md

 **FEATURED**;

-  Capable of displaying and returning data
+  *Capable of displaying and returning data,*

-  In a single page backend.
+  *In a single page backend.*

-  There is also a viewer html/JS file;
+  *There is also a viewer html/JS file;*

-  Index.html included,
+  *Index.html included,*

-  In order to view the results taken with index.pl file.
+  *In order to view the results taken with index.pl file.*

 **DEPENDENCIES**;

-  A database connection with a table to be served,
+  *A database connection with a table to be served,*

-  MySQL used in this case,
+  *MySQL used in this case.*